tipishev/git_workshop/README.md

 ## Patch-flag
 If separating refactoring and feature intent sounds like an overkill to you, you can separate the changes on commit-level with `-p` flag.
+Let's say that a file you were working has more than one logical change, for example refactoring and the actual feature.

 _demo/patch.sh__

-Let's say that a file you were working has more than one logical change, for example refactoring and the actual feature.
-## Post-review ... commits
-Imagine a situation.
-Yesterday you have reviewed a Pull Request and today your colleague has pushed changes

 # Binary files